-In order to keep serving its students’ needs, the school has been adding programs onto its AO track.
-STC looked to its surrounding community, reaching out to academic researchers, community leaders, and local employers to see what skills were needed so students could sustain employment.
-From this community engagement, STC decided to add aviation mechanics and welding because those were skills that local industry required.
-Those two programs are now the most in-demand programs in the adult education department.
+To serve its students’ needs, STC has been adding programs onto its AO track.
+STC looked to its surrounding community to see what skills were needed so students could sustain employment.
+From this community engagement, STC added aviation mechanics and welding because those were skills that local industry required, and these programs are now the most in-demand in the adult education department.

-A student like Dwayne Franklin, who is in his early 50s and came to STC because he saw a flyer at a community center, is the type of student that the the AO program was created for.
+Dwayne Franklin, in his early 50s, came to STC because he saw a flyer at a community center.
+He is the type of learner the AO program was created for.
 “I was always mechanical,” Franklin said.
-He didn’t think he had the time to get a degree and he lacked confidence in his ability to be able to learn a new trade.
+But he didn’t think he had the time to get a degree, and he lacked confidence in his ability to learn a new trade.
 “I’m good with my hands, but I didn’t really think I could work on something like a plane before coming to Savannah Tech.”

-STC does teach its students computer skills, and Stubbs is having preliminary talks with some local tech leaders to bring more learning opportunities to under-served communities in the area.
-But for now, considering Gulfstream has a factory right across the road from where the school teaches its aviation mechanics, their approach makes sense.
+STC does teach its students computer skills, and Stubbs is having preliminary talks with local tech leaders to bring more learning opportunities to underserved communities in the area.
+But for now, with Gulfstream’s factory right across the road from where STC teaches aviation mechanics, their approach makes sense.

-In the end, STC is providing a model for adult education that addresses two basic needs for the adult learners they serve.
-On one hand, they provide vocational training that allows students to quickly gain the industry-specific skills needed by employers in their community.
-And just as importantly, because Stubbs and his staff know that sometimes jobs go away, they work to provide academic skills that will stay with the student wherever he or she goes.
+In the end, STC provides a model for adult education that addresses two basic needs for their learners.
+They provide vocational training for learners to gain the industry-specific skills needed by employers in their community.
+Just as importantly, because Stubbs and his staff know that sometimes jobs go away, they work to provide academic skills that will stay with the student wherever he or she goes.